vishalmidya/WQS_SiRF/WQS-SiRF-vignette.md

 3. Tanner, E. M.; Bornehag, C.-G.; Gennings, C. Repeated holdout validation for weighted quantile sum regression.
 MethodsX.
 2019, 6, 2855−2860.
 4. Curtin, P.; Kellogg, J.; Cech, N.; Gennings, C. A random subset implementation of weighted quantile sum (WQSRS) regression for analysis of high-dimensional mixtures.
 Communications in Statistics - Simulation and Computation.
 2021, 50, 1119−1134.

+### Acknowledgments

+This method was developed at the Dept. of Environmental Medicine and Public Health, Icahn School of Medicine at Mount Sinai, NYC, with funding and support from the National Institute of Environmental Health Sciences (P30ES023515, and U2C ES026555-01).

+### Contact

+Please email Vishal Midya (vishal.midya@mssm.edu) for reporting typos, general questions, and feedback.